-I am pleased to present the Annual Report and Accounts for the MLKDC.
 This has again been a year of significant challenge and limited opportunity for MLKDC, given the constraints within which we currently operate, as an executive Non-Departmental Public Body (NDPB).
-These constraints to our remit, set by our sponsor department, The Executive Office (TEO), reflect the ongoing lack of Ministerial agreement on the future development of the site, and the ongoing pressures on the public purse.
+These constraints to our remit, set by our sponsor department, TEO, reflect the ongoing lack of Ministerial agreement on the future development of the site, and the ongoing pressures on the public purse.

-It is against that background that I am pleased to report that the Corporation has continued to fulfil its responsibilities.
-With Covid no longer dominating our lives and the easing of restrictions, careful management enabled us to prioritise our activities and successfully deliver nine of the 10 targets identified at the start of the year in our Business Plan.
+It is against that background that I am pleased to report that the Corporation has continued to fulfil its responsibilities and successfully delivered nine of the ten targets identified at the start of the year in our Business Plan.